armin-fx/BandedScad/doc/extend.md

 #### `get_fn_circle (slices, angle)` [^][contents]
 [get_fn_circle]: get_fn_circle-slices-angle-
 Returns the number for `$fn` if a fixed number of segments is desired.
-For e.g. rotate_extrude(),
-if an opening angle is specified, the number of segments is divided internally.
+For e.g. rotate_extrude(), if an opening angle is specified, the number of segments is divided internally to keep the desired precision.
-This function calculate the value for `$fn`, so the object gets the real number of segments.
+This function calculate the value for `$fn`, so the object gets the real number of segments for the opening angle.

 ### Convert values [^][contents]